-1.3.11 Creating a brand new chapter, Chapter 173-360A WAC, and repealing Chapter 173-360 WAC
+1.3.11 Creating a new chapter, Chapter 173-360A WAC, and repealing Chapter 173-360 WAC

-Ecology is proposing a new chapter, Chapter 173-360A WAC and repealing Chapter 173-360 WAC.
-The new chapter will replace the existing chapter.
-Ecology is proposing a new chapter because we reorganized the requirements and simplified language in some areas.
+Ecology is adopting a new chapter, Chapter 173-360A WAC and repealing Chapter 173-360 WAC.
+The new chapter replaces the existing chapter.
+Ecology is adopting the new chapter because we reorganized the requirements and simplified language in some areas.
 This was based on feedback from staff and regulated entities and to make the chapter easier to use.

-The discussion below describes changes from Chapter 173-360 WAC.
+The discussion that follows in this document describes changes from Chapter 173-360 WAC.
 Those sections not discussed below were moved to the new chapter without changes in the effect of the rule.
-We made some language revisions in order to fit the requirements into the new organization.
+We made some language revisions to this moved language without material effect on requirements in order to fit them into the new organization.